 Surrogate Optimization with Nonlinear Constraint

 This example shows how to include nonlinear inequality constraints in a surrogate optimization.
 The example solves an ODE with a nonlinear constraint.
-The example Optimize an ODE in Parallel shows how to solve the same problem using other solvers that accept nonlinear constraints.
+The example Optimize ODEs in Parallel shows how to solve the same problem using other solvers that accept nonlinear constraints.